-All levels of government must conform to the Web content accessibility guidelines 2.0 and meet the single A standard by the end of 2012.
+Our website is working towards conforming to the Web content accessibility guidelines 2.0 and meet the single A standard.

 All documents on our website that were created after July 2010 are available in an accessible format including, Word, PowerPoint, Excel and rich text.

 Most documents on our website that were created before July 2010 are also available in accessible formats.

 Each page has a hidden skip to content link that enables screen readers to move to the content area, bypassing navigation.

 Main navigation will still function if browser scripting is disabled.
 Scripting only enhances user experience by exposing sub-level links.

 The A – Z index is a topic-based list of items regularly accessed by local government.
 This list supplies users quick access to information relating to each topic in the index.

 The site map in the homepage footer allows users to quickly navigate to specific pages in the policy and services area.

 Fonts on our website can be increased or decreased using the text size icon.
 This icon is located at the top right hand side of every page under the search box.

 You can also change the font size through the 'View' menu on your internet browser's toolbar.